merakigenart/meraki-js-sdk/README.md

 }
 ```

-You may seed your RNG functions with the `tokenHash` value:
+While `Meraki` provides random number generation functions, if you choose to write your own you must seed it with the `tokenHash` value:

 ```js
 function my_custom_rng(seed) {